237.14 Electronic Design Data Delivery

 2. All survey information supplied by the consultant shall be in compliance with EPG 238.1 Aerial Mapping and LiDAR Surveys.
 The feature codes used in the survey and photogrammetry information shall conform to the MoDOT standard feature codes as specified in the current MoDOT Civil Survey Style File (MoDOT_Power_GeoPak_SMD.xml).

-3. The consultant shall utilize the MoDOT SS4 Power GEOPAK feature definitions as provided in the MoDOT workspace.
+3. The consultant shall utilize the MoDOT SS4 or SS10 Power GEOPAK feature definitions as provided in the MoDOT workspace.

 4. MoDOT provides a superelevation preference (SEP) file for the calculation of superelevation based on 2011 AASHTO standards.